 Steven Hermans, Social Sciences & Humanities Research Manager

-Steven will extend recommendations and consideration when incorporating an open access budget line into grant proposals.
+Steven will extend recommendations and considerations for incorporating an open access budget line into grant proposals.

 Dr. Rachel Harding, Postdoctoral Fellow, Structural Genomics Consortium, University of Toronto